CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.3.1 Audits and revisions.md

 #### DER.3.1.A17 Conducting the on-site inspection [audit team]

 At the beginning of the on-site inspection, the audit team SHOULD have an in-depth interview with the people in charge of the institution concerned.
 Thereafter, all requirements specified in the test plan SHOULD be checked using the intended test methods.
-If a selected sample deviates from the documented status, the sample SHOULD be extended according to requirements until the situation has been clarified.
-After the audit, the audit team SHOULD conduct a final meeting, briefly presenting the results without assessment and how to proceed.
+If a selected sample deviates from the documented status, the sample SHOULD be extended as needed until the situation is clarified.
+After the audit, the audit team SHOULD conduct a final discussion, briefly presenting the results without assessment and how to proceed.
 The conversation SHOULD be logged.

 #### DER.3.1.A18 conducting interviews [audit team]

 Interviews SHOULD be structured.
 Questions SHOULD be concise, precise and easy to understand.
 In addition, suitable questioning techniques SHOULD be used.

-#### DER.3.1.A19 Review of the risk treatment plan [audit team]The audit team SHOULD verify that the remaining residual risks to the information network are reasonable and sustainable.
+#### DER.3.1.A19 Review of the risk treatment plan [audit team]
+The audit team SHOULD verify that the remaining residual risks to the information network are reasonable and sustainable.
 He SHOULD also check whether they are bindingly borne by the management.
 Measures that fundamentally contribute to the information security of the entire institution MUST NOT be included in the risk assumption.

 The auditor SHOULD randomly verify whether or to what extent the measures specified in the risk treatment plan have been implemented.